Vassell's parents: Police did not have to shoot our son

 The NYPD said officers responding to reports of a man threatening people with a gun on Wednesday fatally shot Vassell, but later said he was carrying a metal pipe that had been mistaken for a firearm.

-Vassell's father, Eric, says police acted too quickly and need better training, but admits he can see how the surveillance picture of him holding the pipe may have caused panic.
+Vassell's father, Eric, said police acted too quickly and need better training, but admits he can see how the surveillance picture of him holding the pipe may have caused panic.

+New video and 911 call transcript excerpts from yesterday’s police involved shooting in #Brooklyn.
+NYPD received several calls from neighborhood residents about a man pointing a gun at people on the street.— NYPD NEWS (@NYPDnews) April 5, 2018

-He says his son was bipolar, but not on medication.
+He said his son was bipolar, but not on medication.
 He doesn't know why he had that pipe but said he sometimes worked as a welder.

 Lorna Vassell, his mother, is furious with police.